Yvand/terraform-azurerm-sharepoint/README.md

 The template creates 1 virtual network with 3 subnets (+1 if [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) is enabled), and each subnet is protected by a [Network Security Group](https://docs.microsoft.com/azure/virtual-network/network-security-groups-overview) which denies all incoming traffic by default.
 The following variables configure how to connect to the virtual machines, and the level of network security:

-- Variables `admin_password` and `service_accounts_password` require a [strong password](https://learn.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-) with **at least 8 characters**, or they can be left empty to use an auto-generated password that will be recorded in the state file.
+- Variables `admin_password` and `other_accounts_password` require a [strong password](https://learn.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-) with **at least 8 characters**, or they can be left empty to use an auto-generated password that will be recorded in the state file.
 - Variable `addPublicIPAddress`:
   - if `"SharePointVMsOnly"` (default): Only SharePoint virtual machines get a public IP address with a DNS name and can be reached from Internet.
   - If `"Yes"`: All virtual machines get a public IP address with a DNS name, and can be reached from Internet.
   - if `"No"`: No public IP resource is created.
   - The DNS name format of virtual machines is `"[resource_group_name]-[vm_name].[region].cloudapp.azure.com"` and is recorded as output in the state file.
-- Variable `rdp_traffic_allowed` specifies if RDP traffic is allowed:
+- Variable `rdp_traffic_rule` specifies if RDP traffic is allowed:
   - If `"No"` (default): Firewall denies all incoming RDP traffic.
   - If `"*"` or `"Internet"`: Firewall accepts all incoming RDP traffic from Internet (very, very much not recommended) (but hey you are the boss).
   - If CIDR notation (e.g. `"192.168.99.0/24"` or `"2001:1234::/64"`) or IP address (e.g. `"192.168.99.0"` or `"2001:1234::"`): Firewall accepts incoming RDP traffic from the IP addresses specified.